GenericMappingTools/gmt/doc/rst/source/nearneighbor.rst

     or **y** to specify just one direction, otherwise both are assumed.
     [Default is geographic if grid is geographic].

-.. |Add_perspective| unicode:: 0x0C .. just an invisible code
+.. |Add_nodereg| unicode:: 0x0C .. just an invisible code
 .. include:: explain_nodereg.rst_

 .. include:: explain_colon.rst_